 Modern sources on early women motorists:

 Eat My Dust: Early Women Motorists by Georgine Classen.
+Johns Hopkins University Press 2008.
+Gabrielle is the only GD member mentioned in this book.

 Dictionary of British Women’s Organisations 1825-1960 Peter Gordon and David Doughan 2005 On p70 this books states that the LAC was founded because the RAC had decided that it wouldn’t have women as members.
 The LAC was formed by a group of women led by Lady Cecil Scott Montague and had a number of objectives: to fund and find a place where women drivers could meet; to help women drivers get the necessary technical skills and experience; to provide driving lessons; to organise touring and competitions; and to help women obtain the necessary papers to drive abroad.